togawa28/mousestyles/doc/source/report/path.rst

 Additional Remarks
 ------------------

+While working on this subproject, we came across several questions that required clarification from the lab.
+Researchers should be cautious regarding these points in future studies.

-We note that the locomotive observations of the mice are recorded at unevenly spaced intervals (i.e., delta-t varies from point to point).
+First, we noted that the locomotive observations of the mice were recorded at unevenly spaced intervals (i.e., delta-t varies from point to point).
-Based on exploration of the data, we assume that observations are recorded whenever the mouse is in motion, and during large delta-t intervals, we assume the mouse is stationary.
-This is an important point we would like to confirm and understand before moving forward with the analysis.
+In our exploratory data analysis, we assumed that observations were recorded whenever the mouse was in motion, and during large delta-t intervals, we assumed the mouse was stationary.
+This is an important point that should be taken into account before moving forward with any analysis.

-According to the authors, a mice 'movement event' was measured as numbered in the tens of thousands per day.
+According to the authors, a mouse 'movement event' was numbered in the tens of thousands per day.
 Each event was described by a location and time stamp when the distance from the prior recorded location exceeded 1 cm.
-Despite this, we note an instance in the data where the coordinates from (t) to (t+1) did not change, but resulted in a new observation.
+Despite this, we noted an instance in the data where the coordinates from (t) to (t+1) did not change, but resulted in a new observation.
+This was accounted for in the data cleaning process.

 Reference reading:
 ------------------